RigPix logo

 There is also Digital Voice (TDMA/DMR Tier I) sharing the 16 channels with FM on PMR446.

-A 32 channel sub band on PMR446 is Digital Voice (FDMA/dPMR) only.
+The 32 channel sub band on PMR446 is Digital Voice (FDMA/dPMR) only.

 On the SRBR/KDR channels, DV modes like DMR and NXDN was eventually allowed.